Our Recognition of Urgent Challenges

 Fig. 2 Comparison of CO2 emissions in a life cycle (e.g. refrigerators)

 Source：The Japan Electrical Manufacturers’ Association

-Fig. 3 Sectorial analysis of CO2 emissions (FY2016) and contribution by EE
+Fig. 3 Sectorial analysis of CO2 emissions (FY2019) and contribution by EE

 industries to sectors

-Source：Created by Liaison Group of Japanese Electrical and Electronics Industries for Global Warming Prevention based on "Japan's Greenhouse Gas Emissions Data in FY2016 (Final Figures)" by Greenhouse Gas Inventory Of fice of Japan, National Inst itute for Env i ronmental Studies, and "Commitment to a Low Carbon Society FY 2017 Follow-up Results (Performance in FY2016)" by Keidanren (Japan Business Federation)
+Source：Created by Liaison Group of Japanese Electrical and Electronics Industries for Global Warming Prevention based on "Total CO2 emissions - World" by IEA Data Services, "Japan's Greenhouse Gas Emissions Data in FY2019 (Final Figures)" by Greenhouse Gas Inventory Of fice of Japan, National Institute for Environmental Studies, and "Commitment to a Low Carbon Society FY 2020 Follow-up Results (Performance in FY2019)" by Keidanren (Japan Business Federation)

 (Reduction of Energy-oriented CO2 Emissions)

-Japanese EE industries have participated in the Action Plan for Commitment to a Low Carbon Society※1 formulated by Keidanren toward 2020, and are aiming to improve energy efficiency of production processes by 1% annually on average.
+Japanese EE industries have participated in The Carbon Neutrality Action Plan※1 formulated by the Keidanren, and are aiming to improve the energy efficiency of production processes by an average of 1% annually.